ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 ### Project Description:

-The project is a maze game that provide users with a randomly generated maze to play with.
-The users can also customize the maze to have a unique way of playing the maze.
+The project is a maze game that provides users with a randomly generated maze to play with.
+The users can traverse through the maze by either using the WASD keys or the arrow keys on their keyboards.
+The goal is to reach the end of the maze, indicated by a colored square object located at the bottom right of the entire maze.
+The users are able to customize the maze via color themes and keyboard modes to have a unique way of playing the game.

 ### Current User Stories:

 * As a user, I can save my score for the maze run so that I can compare it to my previous score or to other players.

-* As a user, I can check the solution of the maze from the starting so that I know the way to get out of the mze.
+* As a user, I can check the solution of the maze from the start so that I know the way to get out of the maze.

-* As a user, I can load up a saved game so that I can re-watch my or other people's maze run
+* As a user, I can load up a saved game so that I can re-watch my personal run or another person's maze run

-* As a user, I can look up the instruction of the game so that I know the control for the maze game.
+* As a user, I can look up the instructions of the game so that I know the controls for the maze game.

 * As a user, I can change the color of the board to other default colors so that it looks better to play on.

+* As a user, I can vary the dimensions of the maze in the settings option to either increase or decrease the maze's difficulty.

 ### Software:

-  The program runs well with little to no functional bug.
+  The program runs well with little to no functional bugs.
 The main issues of the program are the user interfaces, but other than that no large issues.
-The program randomly generates a maze of a given size that can be change in the game setting.
-User can use either WASD or the arrow keys to control the player  avatar ti reach the the of the maze.
+The program randomly generates a maze of a given size that can be changed in the game settings.
+Users can use either WASD or the arrow keys to control the player's avatar to reach the end of the maze.
 The game provides a few different ways to play the game such as inverse control, random control, and memory mode.

 ### New User Stories: